 Write with honesty

-One of the biggest fears that many people have about journal writing is that someone will read their entries without permission.
+One of the biggest fears many people have about journal writing is that someone will read their entries without permission.
 This is where your right to privacy overrules any relationship.
 In the past, anyone close to me knew about my journal writing.

 If they violated my trust by reading my journals, they often left with hurt feelings about what they read.